 Many if not all, are unaware of animal testing, especially in cosmetics.
 Just like you, I didn’t know about animal cruelty being done on such a massive scale.
-This article is in regards to animal cruelty in the beauty and related industry.
-Really, a rabbit needs not to prove whether the deodorant is keeping his arm pit odor free for me to try.
-Or is the mascara making his eyes look flattering enough for me to buy.
-Doesn’t make sense.
+This article is in regards to animal cruelty in the beauty and related industries.

 Animal Testing 101 – How is it Cruel?

-Here is the other part, if you’re interested in further reading:
+Here are the other parts of the Guide, if you’re interested in further reading:

 According to the Encyclopedia Britannica,

 “animal testing, animal experimentation, animal research, in vivo testing, and vivisection” means “Operation on a living animal for experimental rather than healing purposes; more broadly, all experimentation on live animals”.

 The animal experiment is a method to test the effectiveness and safety condition of a newly found technology.
 For example medicine or simply a cosmetic.
 It is often tagged as a necessary back-end process.
 Mostly done for ensuring a product’s benefits and side-effects on humans.
 Sometimes, business houses or pharmacies perform animal testing on their own.

 Some companies also outsource here.
 They hire university research facilities, testing laboratories, or even defense research labs to do animal-based testing.
 For application-based products, testing occurs on both the constituting ingredients and the final product.
 For e.g. medicines, skincare, hair-care, or makeup.